By Angela Stringfellow on Apr 17, 2020 11:07:37 AM

 It’s the negative effects, though, that tend to take the biggest impact on a caregiver’s health and well-being.
 Not uncommon are feelings of guilt, financial stress, and exhaustion from lost sleep or from balancing a full-time career with caregiving duties.
 Some caregivers cope with the many changes and demands of caregiving with relative ease, while others are at risk of developing depression and anxiety, as well as the physical manifestations of chronic stress, such as risk of heart attack and stroke.
 As a caregiver, it’s vitally important that you take care of yourself first and foremost.
 After all, you can’t offer your best to your loved one if chronic stress and worry has taken a toll on your physical and emotional health.

-We’ve put together this comprehensive guide from expert sources around the web to help you better understand caregiving and its effects on health and well-being.
+April is Stress Awareness Month.
+In its honor, we’ve put together this comprehensive guide from expert sources around the web to help you better understand caregiving and its effects on health and well-being.
 From important statistics and facts about the impact caregiving has on well-being to the leading contributors to caregiver stress, from effective ways to prevent burnout to coping strategies you can put to use when you begin to feel the toll of caregiving, we’ve rounded up 50 helpful tips and facts to cover every angle.

 What You’ll Find in This Guide: